m4chinations/ksdt-website/contact.md

 ## Music Submissions

 We love your submissions!
-We'll listen to them and add them to our library.
+We'll listen to them and let you know if we add them to our library.
 Send digital submissions to *ksdt.musicdirectors@ucsd.edu*.
 For mail submissions, use the following address:

 Attn: Music Directors \\